 or email email@example.com

 Below, Sadhguru explains the science behind these processes.

 Sadhguru: This has been very much a part of yogic culture – that if somebody dies and does not have the awareness to conduct his death properly, someone else does it for him.
 When somebody dies, as far as the person is concerned, he has just lost his body and everything he has known as life.
 He has also lost his discretionary mind.
 Because of this, he can only function by tendencies.
 Discretion means there is a choice.
 For instance, if somebody dies, people may become sad and miserable, but after a certain passage of time, they will employ their discretion: “There is no point just going on like this, let me get back to whatever I need to do.”

 But somebody who is unable to employ his discretion will stay in that state for a long time, and his tendencies will multiply.
 If he had pleasant tendencies, they will snowball; if he had unpleasant tendencies, they will avalanche into something unpleasant.

 So, at either that last moment or just after, a life can be touched in such a way that pleasantness will seep into it.
 Once even a drop of pleasantness is put in, this will become an ocean of pleasantness after some time because he has no discretion, he cannot stop it.

-An annual Kalabhairava Shanti process is also conducted on Mahalaya Amavasya.
+An yearly Kalabhairava Shanti process is also conducted on Mahalaya Amavasya.
 Mahalaya Amavasya marks the beginning of Devi Pada (a phase of the year considered favorable to access Devi, since the feminine aspects of the planet are more pronounced).
 A unique Agni Arpana (offering of fire) is done from evening to night, followed by the Shanti process during the midnight Sandhya.
-Mahalaya Amavasya will be celebrated on September 30, 2016.
-Fill out the enquiry form for more details on participating in the process.
+Mahalaya Amavasya will be celebrated on September 19, 2017.